yorickpeterse/zen-cms/README.md

 ## Requirements

-The following Gems are always required:

-* Ramaze
+* Ramaze 2011.01.30 or newer
-* Sequel
-* Liquid
-* BCrypt
-* JSON
-* Ruby 1.9
+* Ruby 1.9 or newer
-* Defensio
+* A Defensio API key (for the comments system)
-* Thor
-* Sequel Sluggable

-These Gems are only required when developing/hacking Zen itself:

-* RDiscount
-* YARD
-* RSpec 2
-* Webrat
+* A database (MySQL, PostgreSQL, etc)
+* A HDD with some space left, mostly for the log files

 ## Installation